 The gastric band does not require any cutting or stapling of the stomach, nor does it require the re-routing of the intestine, making it one of the few bariatric procedures that can often be performed on an outpatient basis with same-day discharge.
 Also unique to the band is the fact that it is adjustable and reversible if necessary.

-The gastric band is purely restrictive, which means it limits the amount of food a patient can eat, causing weight loss.
+The gastric band is purely restrictive, which limits the amount of food a patient can eat, causing weight loss.

 The gastric band consists of the implantation of three components.
 First is the band itself, made of biocompatible silicone-type materials to ensure there is no adverse reaction once it has been implanted.
 The band is placed around the top of the stomach and tightened to form two interconnected chambers of the stomach.
 The smaller, top chamber holds the food before it passes through to the rest of the stomach.
 Since the smaller, upper pouch restricts the amount of food a patient can eat in one sitting, it allows the feeling of fullness or satiety, consumption of less food and eventual weight loss.